canonical/certification-docs/Self-Test_Guide.rst

      or can't be set, please contact your account manager for assistance.
      This field is never published; it is for internal use only.

-   * **Make** -- The manufacturer of the system, e.g. Dell, HP, as you would like it to appear on the public web site.
+   * **Make** -- The manufacturer of the system, e.g. Dell, HPE, as you would like it to appear on the public web site.

-   * **Model** -- The name of the system itself, e.g ProLiant DL630 or
+   * **Model** -- The name of the system itself, e.g PowerEdge R7425 or
-     PowerEdge R210, as you would like it to appear on the public web site.
+     ProLiant DL380, as you would like it to appear on the public web site.

    * **Codename** -- This is for your internal reference and identifies the internal code name associated with the SUT.
 This data is